pierrick-jeanjean/personal-blog/_posts/recipes-serie/09-september-meals/2025-09-01-pumpkin-purée-steamed-potatoes-duck-leg-confit.markdown

 **For the pumpkin purée**:
 - 750 g potiron (peeled and cubed)
-- 30 g butter
+- 15 mL olive oil
-- 100 mL milk or crème fraîche
+- 150 mL semi-skimmed milk or crème fraîche
 - Salt, pepper, nutmeg
 - Optional: 1 sprig of thyme for steaming